stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 # Get measurements (Praat script)

-The script has the following componens: a header, preparation code, and a main loop.
+The script has the following components: a header, preparation code, and a main loop.

 ## get-measurements.praat
 ```praat